shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 If you don't like the default focus style (that blue focus ring), it's totally fine.
 You can add a custom one.
 Don't reset it to zero, please.

-For a link, we can add this custom focus style:
+Here is an example of a custom focus style:

 {% highlight css %}
 .nav-link:focus {